 Urethral slings and colposuspension can be done through an incision in the abdomen (abdominal), through the vagina (vaginal), or with laparoscopy (laparoscopic).
 Injections can be given into the tissues around the urethra without an incision.

-What factors are considered when deciding which SUI surgery is appropriate for me?
+What factors are considered when deciding which stress urinary incontinence surgery is appropriate for me?

 The type of surgery you have depends on many factors:

 - Need for hysterectomy or treatment of other pelvic problems

 - Medical history (if you have had radiation therapy for pelvic cancer or have already had surgery for incontinence)

 - General health